All About Licensed Practical and Licensed Vocational Nurses

-In 2016, there was an estimated number of 724,500 jobs in the United States for Licensed Practical or Licensed Vocational Nurse.
+In the United States, there were 724,500 jobs for Licensed Practical or Licensed Vocational Nurse in 2016.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 88,900 new jobs for Licensed Practical or Licensed Vocational Nurse by 2026.
-Due to new job openings and attrition, there will be an average of 62,700 job openings in this field each year.
+The BLS estimates 62,700 yearly job openings in this field.

 The states with the most job growth for LP or LV Nurse are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Kansas, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.

-The salary for Licensed Practical and Licensed Vocational Nurses ranges between about $33,680 and $62,160 a year.
+The typical yearly salary for Licensed Practical and Licensed Vocational Nurses is somewhere between $33,680 and $62,160.

 Licensed Practical and Licensed Vocational Nurses who work in Rhode Island, Alaska, or Massachusetts, make the highest salaries.